HMS Belfast: HMS Belfast Trust 1971–1977

 Following the government's refusal, a private trust was formed to campaign for the ship's preservation.
 The Belfast Trust was established; its chairman was Rear-Admiral Sir Morgan Morgan-Giles, captain of Belfast from January 1961 to July 1962.
 As Member of Parliament (MP) for Winchester, Morgan-Giles addressed the House of Commons on 8 March 1971.
 He described Belfast as being in "a really wonderful state of preservation" and that saving her for the nation represented a "case of grasping the last opportunity".
 Among the MPs who spoke in support of Morgan-Giles was Gordon Bagier, MP for Sunderland South, who served as a Royal Marine gunner aboard Belfast and was present at both the sinking of Scharnhorst and the Normandy landings.
-Speaking for the government, the Under-secretary for the Navy, Peter Kirk, said that Belfast was "one of the most historic ships which the Navy has had in the last 20 years", but that he could not prevent the stripping of the ship's removable equipment, as this was already too far advanced to be halted.
+Speaking for the government, the under-secretary for the Navy, Peter Kirk, said that Belfast was "one of the most historic ships which the Navy has had in the last 20 years", but that he could not prevent the stripping of the ship's removable equipment, as this was already too far advanced to be halted.
 He did, however, agree to postpone any decision on the scrapping of Belfast to allow the Trust to put together a formal proposal.

-Following the Trust's efforts, the government agreed to hand over Belfast to the Trustees in July 1971, with Vice Admiral Sir Donald Gibson as her first director.
-At a press conference in August the Trust announced "Operation Seahorse", (Note: Operation Seahorse was named for the ship's badge, which shows a seahorse (which also appears on the City of Belfast's coat of arms) wearing a red gorget over waves.) the plan to bring Belfast to London.
+Following the Trust's efforts, the government agreed to hand over Belfast to the Trustees in July 1971, with Vice-Admiral Sir Donald Gibson as her first director.
+At a press conference in August, the Trust announced "Operation Seahorse", (Note: Operation Seahorse was named for the ship's badge, which shows a seahorse (which also appears on the City of Belfast's coat of arms) wearing a red gorget over waves.) the plan to bring Belfast to London.
 She was towed from Portsmouth to London via Tilbury, where she was fitted out as a museum.
-She was towed to her berth above Tower Bridge on 15 October 1971 and settled in a huge hole that had been dredged in the river bed; then she was attached to two dolphins which guide her during the rise and fall of the tide.
+She was towed to her berth above Tower Bridge on 15 October 1971 and settled in a huge hole that had been dredged in the riverbed; then she was attached to two dolphins, which guide her during the rise and fall of the tide.